yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 To make things even better we should use higher order functions.
 What are these beasts?
-Higher order functions are functions taking functions as parameter.
+Higher order functions are functions taking functions as parameters.

 Here are some examples: